karkman/physalia_metagenomics/Day2/README.md

 - `DESeq2` for differential abundance analysis
 - `patchwork` for plot layouts

+First download the `READ_BASED_R` folder that is inside the `Share` folder to your own computer using FileZilla.
-Let's start RStudio and load these packages:
+Then let's start RStudio and load the necessary packages:

 ``` r
 library(tidyverse)